 Has your relationship moved faster than you'd like?

-domestic violence," says McMahon, "since most abusers don't feel they have a
+If your partner displays any of these behaviors, domestic violence experts advise you to leave immediately.
+"Unfortunately, you can't usually prevent domestic violence," says McMahon, "since most abusers don't feel they have a problem."